JWT Authentication

 - Server-side JWT library (

-lib/jwt.ts) - Core JWT functions - Authentication middleware (
+lib/jwt.ts) - Core JWT functions - JWT route helpers (

-lib/jwt-auth.ts) - Route protection utilities - Client-side utilities (
+lib/jwt-auth.ts) - Route protection utilities for JWT-only routes - Unified auth helpers (

 Setup